 At this point, if you’ve provided the proper nutrients, and you haven’t recently moved your citrus tree, then consider its climate.

 Citrus trees grow best in hardiness zones 9 through 11.
 Hardiness zones are different climate zones based on the average lowest temperature for the year.
 The best hardiness zones for citrus trees hardly drop below 30℉ to 50℉ (-1.1℃ to 10℃).

 The best hardiness zones in the US are in states like California, Arizona, Texas, Louisiana, and Florida.
 Other southern coastal states may also be able to support citrus trees throughout the year.
 If you’re in a colder climate, you can always grow potted citrus trees indoors or in a greenhouse.

 Even still, you can grow citrus trees outside of hardiness zones 9 to 11, but it may take longer for the trees to bear fruit.
 However, if the winter gets too cold, the citrus tree will start to die.

-Tips to Help Your Citrus Tree Fruit Faster
+3 Quick Tips to Help Citrus Trees Fruit Faster

 Choose soil that drains well.
 You can test the drainage by digging a hole that’s one foot deep and filling it up with water.
 If the water is gone by the next day, the soil is well-draining.